 - Plants in containers outdoors may dry out more quickly than those in pots indoors or those planted in the ground.
 Be sure to check your container plants daily by poking your finger into the top inch of the soil.
 If it feels dry, you need to water it.
 Generally speaking, a deep watering once or twice a week should suffice for outdoor container plants.

 - Fertilizing is really not necessary with these lively and vigorous growers; however, if you want to you can fertilize once a month before watering.
 Water immediately after so that the fertilizer will be evenly distributed to the roots of the plant.
 Use a water-soluble, general, multipurpose fertilizer.

 - Prune regularly and enthusiastically to remove dead and dry leaves and to encourage healthy growth.

 It’s smart to keep on top of pruning for both indoor and outdoor container plants because doing so will encourage your plants to grow in a bushier and more attractive form.
-If you neglect pruning, your plants can become overgrown, leggy and unattractive.
+If you neglect to prune, your plants can become overgrown, leggy, and unattractive.

 When you prune, be sure to keep your cuttings to start new plants for your own use and to share with your fellow gardeners.

 Ornamental sweet potatoes are an excellent addition to your summer flower garden.
 They love hot weather, and you can add them to your garden any time throughout the summer – even in the very hottest months.